 In May, Kia revealed its version of the Hyundai Ioniq 5, known as the EV6, and both are launching 2022 models.

-The 2022 Kia EV6 cost $42,115 including destination when it arrives in dealerships in the coming weeks.
+The 2022 Kia EV6 costs $42,115, including destination, and arrives at dealerships in the coming weeks.

 The EV6 is Kia's first vehicle based on a platform designed specifically for battery-electric power, in contrast to the automaker's existing electric vehicles like the Soul EV and Niro EV, which are based on platforms originally designed for internal-combustion power.